Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Discussion

 \subsection{Research Opportunities and Recommendations}

-Although research on human factors like acceptance or trust in HRI already features a significant wealth of studies, this is not yet the case for human autonomy and agency.
-The importance of human autonomy is without question, and therefore, the need to identify how robots can and should be designed, adapted and introduced to satisfy our autonomy is evident.
-This review constitutes a first attempt to collate and cluster extant empirical research on this subject.
-While we successfully identified clusters of potential influential factors, research is just starting to emerge.
-Therefore, we recommend and highlight research opportunities for the next generation of human autonomy and agency research.
+While human factors such as acceptance and trust in HRI have been extensively studied, comparable work on human autonomy and sense of agency remains limited.
+Given the importance of human autonomy, there is a clear need to determine how robots should be designed, adapted, and introduced to support it.
+This review represents an initial effort to collate and cluster empirical research on the topic.
+Although we identified clusters of potential influencing factors, the field is still emerging.
+We therefore outline several research opportunities and recommendations.

-First, we encourage examining the relationship between sense of agency and autonomy using both implicit and explicit methods.
-This approach could strengthen the assumed relationship or contribute to a more nuanced view of both concepts.
-We recommend using established definitions and instruments, creating a comparable base of research.
-This can increase the visibility of relevant research as well.
+First, investigate whether and how sense of agency and human autonomy relate to one another.
+Empirical studies that integrate both concepts could help establish whether a systematic connection exists or contribute to a more nuanced understanding of their distinctiveness.

-Furthermore, a deep and fine-grained understanding of factors that contribute to human autonomy and agency in HRI is needed.
-Empirical research should utilise existing frameworks and guidelines like those of Janssen and Schadenberg or Peters et al. and draw on findings from other contexts like autonomy supporting behaviour in the work context or acceptance and trust research \cite{janssen2024psychological,peters2018designing,naneva2020systematic}.
+Second, adopt established definitions and instruments to build a more comparable evidence base.
+Standardisation will increase the visibility of relevant research and facilitate future meta-analyses.

-Additionally, examining the role of individual differences beyond demographic variables, such as the big-five or causality orientation, could help to create an understanding of the mechanisms behind those variables and can help to create true human-centered HRI \cite{anglim2020predicting, koestner2023causality}.
+Third, develop a fine-grained understanding of the factors that contribute to human autonomy and sense of agency in HRI.
+Empirical work should leverage frameworks such as METUX and the derived guidelines, and draw on related findings (e.g., autonomy-supporting behaviour in work contexts; acceptance and trust research) \cite{janssen2024psychological,peters2018designing,naneva2020systematic}.
+In addition, exploratory and qualitative approaches are valuable for uncovering candidate factors and mechanisms, reducing the likelihood of “one-shot” studies \cite{janssen2024psychological}.

-Finally, more exploratory and qualitative approaches are needed to identify potential factors and underlying mechanisms to reduce the chance of "one-shot" studies \cite{janssen2024psychological}.
+Finally, investigate individual differences beyond demographics, such as the Big Five and causality orientation, to understand how these traits relate to variations in human autonomy and sense of agency and to advance truly human-centred HRI \cite{anglim2020predicting, koestner2023causality}.